Television in Timor-Leste: Early years of independence and TVTL/RTTL monopoly

-2000 saw the creation of Rádio UNTAET and Televisão UNTAET.
-At midnight on 1 June 2002, shortly after its independence (achieved on 21 May, Rádio Nacional de Timor-Leste (RNTL) and Televisão de Timor-Leste (TVTL) were created.
+The year 2000 saw the creation of Rádio UNTAET and Televisão UNTAET.
+At midnight on 1 June 2002, shortly after its independence on 21 May, Rádio Nacional de Timor-Leste (RNTL) and Televisão de Timor-Leste (TVTL) were created.
 Gabriela Cascarralão was appointed TVTL's director, while the amount of programming in Portuguese and Tetum would increase as a result of the new state corporation.
 The number of programs in Indonesian and English was set to decrease.
 It was expected that the first Portuguese-language news bulletin would air on the channel in mid-July.
 The TVTL transmitter network consisted of leftovers from TVRI's infrastructure under Indonesian rule, in Dili on channel 7, as well as having a relay station on channel 12 in Baucau.

 TVTL did not have the budget to carry the 2002 FIFA World Cup.
 Local cafés and restaurants took the toll owing to the lack of reliable coverage of the matches, while some locals had to use high-powered satellite dishes to watch matches relayed from the Australian SBS network.
 On 1 September 2005, it joined the Asiavision news gathering network.

 Private sector

 On 6 October 2009, Suara Timor Lorosa'e started its own TV station, STL TV, on UHF channel 40 in Dili.
 On 25 June 2015, Televisão Educação Timor (TVET) started broadcasting, the successor of video projects established by the São Miguel Arcanjo College in 2009.
 Since launch, the college houses its facilities.

 The Jorge Serrano-led Grupo de Média Nacional established GMN TV at an unknown date in 2017.
-GMN as of 2018 was one of the largest groups in the country, but was suffering the consequences of a political impasse that affected the national economy.
-In 2023, the channel started producing Aprender é di'ak, a Portuguese-language program aimed at increasiing interest in the language among children.
+As of 2018, GMN was one of the largest groups in the country but was suffering the consequences of a political impasse that affected the national economy.
+In 2023, the channel started producing Aprender é di'ak, a Portuguese-language program aimed at increasing interest in the language among children.

 The country's first subscription television operator, Eto Telco, was launched by Esperança Timor Oan on 23 February 2016.
 The company operates two channels exclusive to the platform, generalist channel Eto+ and sports channel Eto Super.
-The service launched with a 70-channel offer and a pledge to increase the relevance of the Portuguese language in the country, carrying programming with Portuguese subtitles and starting negotiations with RTP to carry RTP Internacional full-time and, at a later state, SIC Internacional and TVI Internacional.
-Up until then, subscription television was limited to illegal satellite dishes carrying Indonesian TV channels, such as Metro TV, Trans TV, Trans7, Spacetoon Indonesia, Kompas TV, NET. and RTV.
+The service launched with a 70-channel offer and a pledge to increase the relevance of the Portuguese language in the country, carrying programming with Portuguese subtitles and starting negotiations with RTP to carry RTP Internacional full-time and, at a later date, SIC Internacional and TVI Internacional.
+Up until then, subscription television was limited to illegal satellite dishes carrying Indonesian TV channels, such as TVRI Nasional, TVRI East Nusa Tenggara, TVRI West Nusa Tenggara, TVRI Bali, TVRI South Sulawesi, TVRI Southeast Sulawesi, TVRI Gorontalo, TVRI Maluku, TVRI 3, TVRI 4, ANTV, tvOne, Metro TV, MNCTV, Global TV, iNews TV, SCTV, Indosiar, O Channel, Trans TV, Trans7, CNN Indonesia, Spacetoon Indonesia, Kompas TV, NET., RTV, BeritaSatu and Nusantara TV.